Photovoltaics

 There are three common types of photovoltaic system design:

-1. The system is connected to the utility grid and has no batteries to store extra electricity
+1. Grid-Tied without Battery Backup.
+The system is connected to the utility grid and has no batteries to store extra electricity

-2. The system is connected to the utility grid and has battery storage to provide emergency power back-up
+2. Grid-Tied with Battery Backup.
+The system is connected to the utility grid and has battery storage to provide emergency power

-3. The system is not connected to the utility and uses battery storage to provide the power needs of the location.
+3. Stand-Alone with Battery Backup.
+The system is not connected to the utility and uses battery storage to provide the power needs of the location.

-Grid-connected photovoltaic systems without battery storage are the most common type of application.
-If the system is connected to the grid and has critical loads that need emergency backup power, a grid-connected with emergency battery backup system is recommended.
-If the site does not have grid power and runs on generators an off-grid system with battery storage can reduce or eliminate generator run time and save on fuel and operation and maintenance costs.
+Grid-Tied photovoltaic systems without battery storage are the most common type of application.
+If the system is connected to the grid and has critical loads that need emergency backup power, a Grid-Tied with Battery Backup system is recommended.
+If the site does not have grid power and runs on generators, a Stand-Alone with Battery Backup system can reduce or eliminate generator run time, save fuel, and reduce operations and maintenance costs.
+PV installations with battery storage are expected to increase to 28% of all new distributed energy solar capacity in 2028; while utility-scale installations are expected to add another 3 GW annually of new storage capacity by that same time.8

 The Federal Energy Management Program (FEMP)'s Integrating Renewable Energy into Federal Construction Guide has more information on assessing renewable energy options, and the following sections describe on-site and use characteristics, economics, potential power production, and operations and maintenance (O&M) requirements.